Student Intern (Undergraduate)

 This is a part-time hourly position.

-Groups are delivered within Lane County Elementary schools and are held on Tuesdays 5-7:30PM, Wednesdays 4-6:30PM, and Thursdays 12-2:30PM.
+Upcoming groups are delivered at our office and are held on weeknights between 5-8pm.
 The groups run for 10 consecutive weeks.
-This opportunity involves travelling to different school sites, including rural locations, with carpooling arranged as needed.
+While this first group will be in office, future groups may involve travelling to different school sites, including rural locations, with carpooling arranged as needed.

 As a PTC Intern you will work with a team to supervise and co-lead weekly social-emotion (SE) childcare groups of up to 12 children ages 2-11 in playful, structured care and activities while their caregivers attend concurrent Parenting through Change (PTC)™ caregiver group sessions.
 Interns receive comprehensive supervision and training in behavioral health practices, including trauma-informed childcare practices and an introduction to PTC.